About Me

 Dr. Savanna Forry, OTD, OTR/L

-Hi, I’m Dr. Savanna, an occupational therapist focused on helping individuals thrive by understanding how they work and creating strategies that actually support their daily lives.
+Hi, I’m Dr. Savanna, an occupational therapist focused on helping student-athletes and high-performing individuals thrive by understanding how they function and creating strategies that actually support their daily lives.

-I’ve had the privilege of working across a wide range of settings, including outpatient pediatrics, hospital-based care, schools, homes, and community environments.
-I’ve also worked closely with college athletes and students, and have published research on learning supports and occupational therapy interventions for college students with learning differences.
+I’ve worked across outpatient pediatrics, hospital-based care, schools, homes, and community environments.
+I’ve also supported college athletes and students, and have published research on occupational therapy interventions for college students with learning differences.

 -